eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 });
 {% endhighlight %}

 Pretty straightforward, eh?
-The key thing to note here, is that `wire()` is asynchronous (it returns a `Promise`).
+The key thing to note here, is that `wire.load` is asynchronous (it returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
 Which means that our `wire!` AMD loader plugin is necessarily asynchronous.
 Which means that any module which uses the `wire!` plugin is necessarily asynchronous.
-And there ain't nothing no magical synchronizing Almond.js fairy can do about it.
+And there ain't *nothing* no magical-synchronizing-Almond.js-fairy can do about it.

 ## The solution: stop using `wire!` (sort of)